Litigation is a noun most of us are familiar with, but few outside the legal field

 We go through each of these steps in moderate detail to help you understand the main

 ideas of every step in the litigation process.

 Investigation and Demands

-Litigation has its start when a client approaches an attorney with their dispute.
+Litigation has its start when a client approaches an attorney with a dispute.
 Whether

 a tenant has a mountain of unpaid rent, or a business partner made off with company